Where Fieldpoint Comes In

 The sales order and work order synchronization is just one of the many synchronized data points customers with NetSuite and Fieldpoint are able to utilize, as the Fieldpoint system is initialized by the customer information provided from NetSuite’s CRM system.
 That includes customer names, addresses and contact information, which when updated in NetSuite, automatically updates in Fieldpoint to reduce errors.
 Inventory data is also shared, as a real-time look into the stock numbers and location of inventory is available in Fieldpoint on the work order, populated from NetSuite, for accurate parts allocation.

 QuickBooks Online Integration

-Many small to medium-sized field service businesses run QuickBooks Online as their accounting and ERP system.
+Many field service businesses, from small to enterprise run QuickBooks Online as their accounting and ERP system.
 And a trend with these smaller businesses is that they generally have QuickBooks first, and then add a field service software to the business.
-So, that’s why Fieldpoint made sure to have an out-of-the-box integration between our field service software and the QuickBooks software, for an easy transition of information that has already been built-up in QuickBooks.
+So, that’s why Fieldpoint made sure to have an out-of-the-box integration between our field service software and the QuickBooks software, for an easy transition of information that has already been created in QuickBooks.

 For accounting purposes, when a work order is closed it can be exported to the QuickBooks online software and automatically, an invoice is taxed according to the tax option you selected, and an invoice is made.
 That invoice is then also automatically returned to the Fieldpoint system.
 It is a quick flow of information that makes it easy for users of Fieldpoint and QuickBooks to get invoices to their customers.